bbadzioch/course-in-a-box/index.md

 ## Exams

 There will be no midterm exams.
-There will be an oral final exam, its schedule will be determined later.
+If we will find a reasonable way to give a written final, the final exam will be given on Monday, December 14 at 3:30 PM - 6:30 PM.
+Otherwise there will be an oral final exam, and its schedule will be determined later.

 ## Incomplete Grades